pection-zz/aboutme/README.md

 ## [ImageProcessingDigitSegment](https://github.com/pection/ImageProcessingDigitSegment) ##
 * Use machine learning to Segment Digit for predict Digit for get input with another FONT from training
+* Using machine learning to predict Digit with other font in realtime after that control a camera for predict position x-y-z axis to move
 ![alt text][SegmentMachine]

 [SegmentMachine]:https://github.com/pection/ImageProcessingDigitSegment/blob/master/Segment.gif "Machine Learning with python"